Frequently asked questions are available below or as a print-ready version on the right side of the page.

 What is nitrate?

 Nitrate is formed in the soil when nitrogen and oxygen combine.
-Common sources of nitrate are fertilizers, septic systems, and livestock waste so elevated nitrate is most often found in rural and agricultural areas.
-Since the Santa Clara Valley has a long history of agricultural production and septic systems are still in use in some areas, nitrate is an ongoing groundwater quality challenge, particularly in South County.
+Fertilizers, septic systems, and livestock waste contribute additional nitrate, so elevated nitrate is most often found in rural and agricultural areas.
+Since the Santa Clara Valley has a long history of agricultural production and septic systems are still in use in some areas, nitrate is an ongoing groundwater protection challenge, particularly in South County.

 How does nitrate get into my well water?

 Nitrate travels easily through the soil, carried by rain or irrigation water into groundwater supplies.
 Wells that tap groundwater may be affected.
-Shallow wells, wells in sandy soil, or wells that are improperly constructed or maintained are more likely to have nitrate contamination.
+Shallow wells, wells near a source, wells in sandy soil, or wells that are improperly constructed or maintained are more likely to have nitrate contamination.

 Does nitrate pose a health risk?

 Nitrate can interfere with the blood's ability to transport oxygen, causing a condition called methemoglobinemia.
 It is of greatest concern for infants and pregnant women, and the effects of nitrate are often referred to as "blue baby syndrome."
-For more information on the health effects of nitrate, please see the California Department of Public Health website at www.cdph.ca.gov or consult your health care provider.
+For more information on the health effects of nitrate, please see the State Division of Drinking Water website at www.waterboards.ca.gov/drinking_water or consult your health care provider.

-What is the allowable level of nitrate in drinking water?
+What is the safe level of nitrate in drinking water?

 Nitrate is a regulated drinking water contaminant in California.
 The maximum contaminant level is 45 milligrams per liter (mg/L) for nitrate as nitrate (NO3) or 10 mg/L for nitrate as nitrogen (N).
 Public water systems are required to monitor water quality and take action to ensure water delivered to consumers meets drinking water standards for all regulated contaminants, including nitrate.